ELI7VH/eli7vh/README.md

 To see fun projects I am working on, check out [Dank Inc](https://github.com/dankinc)!
 You can also listen to my [music:](https://linktr.ee/eli7vh).

-Most of my code is over at [GitLab](https://gitlab.com/elijahlucian), where you can see the inner workings of my projects and understand my approach to problem-solving.
+I have a lot of legacy projects over on [GitLab](https://gitlab.com/elijahlucian), where you can see the inner workings of my projects and understand my approach to problem-solving, maybe get inspired?

 For a more comprehensive insight into who I am and what I do, I sporadically post on social media, and my [Linktree](https://linktr.ee/eli7vh) is a great starting point.